GenusPeperomia See All Search Site

 This species has been very challenging to grow.
 It is inconsistent and finicky, sometimes doing quite well, and sometimes suddenly melting or stalling for no apparent reason.

 I’ve found it does best when watered sparingly and the substrate is allowed to almost dry out.
 The foliage, and especially petioles and crown, should not get wet, as this seems to be one cause of melting.
+A pro-tip for watering small plants at the roots without getting the foliage wet is to use “wash bottles.”
+See the wash bottles I use on Amazon.

 As might be expected with a plant that doesn’t like being too moist, it has done best with excellent drainage.
 I am using a substrate that is similar to African Violet mix, composed mostly of peat and perlite, but also with a tiny amount of shredded sphagnum to keep the humidity up and prevent it from drying out too quickly.